F35H/BBounce/README.md

 * Finish the loading screen by finishing text and adding bezier curves
 * Fix Buttons, possibly by changing to UI coordinates
 * Add sub menus
-* Finish SubMenu Class and sMenBtn Class
+* Finish SubMenu Class and sMenBtn
+* Changing Origin will probably fix the button issue